Murano island

 Start by watching a live demonstration, then receive hands-on instruction from a glass master.

-Take home your own glass artifact as a truly unique souvenir, and a fantastic story to brag about!
+By the end, you'll take home a one-of-a-kind glass creation: a truly unique souvenir, and a fantastic story to brag about!

-The Glass Cathedral stands at the southern end of the canal, right next to the water bus stop from Venice.
+The Glass Cathedral stands at the southern end of the canal, steps away from the vaporetto stop connecting to Venice.

 What to see nearby